mikelgo/workshop-exercises/angular-basic/05-router_basic.md

 ```

-## setup routing for movie-page components
+## Setup routing for movie-page components

-create a const for the routes and add the import for the `RouterModule` to the `import` section
+Create a const for the routes and add the import for the `RouterModule` to the `import` section
 of the `MovieModule`

 ```ts